trento-project/web/api-reference.md

   - [Trento.Clusters.Events.ClusterRolledUp](Trento.Clusters.Events.ClusterRolledUp.md): This event is emitted when a cluster is rolled up and its stream is archived.
 It contains the snapshot of the cluster aggregate that will be used to restore the aggregate state.

+  - [Trento.Clusters.Events.ClusterSbdHealthChanged](Trento.Clusters.Events.ClusterSbdHealthChanged.md): This event is emitted when the health of the SBD fencing in a cluster changes.
   - [Trento.Clusters.Events.ClusterTombstoned](Trento.Clusters.Events.ClusterTombstoned.md):   This event is emitted after a successful cluster deregistration, to tombstone and stop the cluster aggregate

   - [Trento.Clusters.Events.HostAddedToCluster](Trento.Clusters.Events.HostAddedToCluster.md): This event is emitted when a host is added to a cluster